 With weather warming up, more people are on the streets.
 Traveling by foot might be a wiser and healthier option, but it’s not always safer.

+Pedestrian travel offers numerous health benefits—from increased cardiovascular fitness to reduced environmental impact—yet it also comes with its own set of risks if caution and proper infrastructure are lacking.
+As communities continue to promote walkability, it becomes critical for both drivers and pedestrians to stay informed about potential hazards.
 Seventy-thousand pedestrians are injured — and more than 4,000 die — in automobile collisions every year.
-While this is only a slither of the vehicle-accident total, it’s a disproportionate amount: Eleven percent of transport (disregarding miles traveled) happens by foot, but pedestrians are involved in 13 percent of vehicle-related fatalities (Source: National Highway Traffic Safety Administration (NHTSA) Traffic Safety Facts) .
+While this is only a slither of the vehicle-accident total, it’s a disproportionate amount: Eleven percent of transport (disregarding miles traveled) happens by foot, but pedestrians are involved in 13 percent of vehicle-related fatalities (Source: National Highway Traffic Safety Administration (NHTSA) Traffic Safety Facts).
+In fact, recent data from the Governors Highway Safety Association (GHSA) indicates that pedestrian fatalities in the U.S. have been on a gradual rise over the last few years, prompting many cities to launch “Vision Zero” initiatives aimed at reducing pedestrian and cycling fatalities to zero.
+These trends highlight the need for enhanced crosswalks, better lighting, and ongoing community outreach focused on traffic safety.
 Although drivers are legally responsible for controlling their vehicle at all times, the majority of pedestrian accidents are caused by pedestrian actions.
 Sunny days — where more people are outside– rack in 90 percent of incidents.
 Age is also a factor – seniors over 65 and children under 15 account for a combined 27 percent of fatalities and 34 percent of injuries.
-(Source: NHTSA Traffic Safety Facts ).
-Here are some culprits:
+(Source: NHTSA Traffic Safety Facts).
+This underscores the importance of targeted awareness campaigns, especially for school zones and senior living communities.
+Infrastructure like well-marked crosswalks, curb extensions, and pedestrian islands can help mitigate these risks and provide safe passage for the most vulnerable age groups.
+Here are some culprits: ped Xing Image Source: A. Shilova on Flickr, https://www.flickr.com/photos/ashilova/ 1.
+Improper Lane Use

 The vast majority of pedestrian accidents happen in the road with two-thirds occurring on city streets.
 A bike riding on the sidewalk can hit pedestrians or force them onto the road.